-Examples of f good practice Examples of poor practice • A discretionary investment manager used an external firm for IT support and had conducted its own on-site review of the IT firm's security arrangements.
-The same firm also insisted on CRB checks for cleaners. • An authorised professional firm employed the services of third- party cleaners, security staff, and an offsite confidential waste company, but had carried out no due diligence on any of these parties. • An IFA had received a request from an introducer to provide names of customers who had bought a certain financial product.
-The firm refused to provide the data as it considered the request unnecessary and wanted to protect its customer data.
-It also referred the matter to the Information Commissioner who supported the firm's actions. • An IFA allowed a third-party IT consultant full access rights to its customer databank.
-Although the firm had a service agreement in place that allowed full audit rights between the advisor and the IT company to monitor the security arrangements put in place by the IT company, this had not been invoked by the IFA, in contrast to other firms visited where such audits had been undertaken.

-• A general insurance intermediary employed office cleaners supplied by an agency that conducts due diligence including CRB checks.
-Office door codes were regularly changed and always if there was a change in staff. • In an authorised professional firm, Internet and Hotmail usage was only monitored if it was for longer than 20 minutes at any one time.
-There was also no clear-desk policy within the firm. • In an authorised professional firm, unauthorised data access attempts by staff were monitored by the IT manager and email alerts sent to staff and management when identified. • In an authorised professional firm there had been two incidents where people had walked into the office and stolen staff wallets and laptops. • In a general insurance intermediary the two directors had recently visited the offsite data storage facility to satisfy themselves about the security arrangements at the premises.
+- An authorised professional firm employed the services of third-party cleaners, security staff, and an offsite confidential waste company, but had carried out no due diligence on any of these parties. - An IFA allowed a third-party IT consultant full access rights to its customer databank.
+Although the firm had a service agreement in place that allowed full audit rights between the advisor and the IT company to monitor the security arrangements put in place by the IT company, this had not been invoked by the IFA, in contrast to other firms visited where such audits had been undertaken. - In an authorised professional firm, Internet and Hotmail usage was only monitored if it was for longer than 20 minutes at any one time.
+There was also no clear-desk policy within the firm. - In an authorised professional firm there had been two incidents where people had walked into the office and stolen staff wallets and laptops.